 Unless you’ve been camped out in the desert, in a tent with a hippo as your buddy, you’ve probably heard about the best practices for SQL Server relating to the Disk Partition Alignment.
 Today, we’ll create a script that examines the partition alignment on each partition for each physical disk on your system.

 We’ll start off by getting various properties from the Win32_DiskPartition class.
-The properties that I’m interested in from this class are DiskIndex, Index, BootPartition, Size, StartingOffset and BlockSize.
+The properties that I’m interested in from this class are DiskIndex, Index, BootPartition, Size, StartingOffset, and BlockSize.
 We can get all of these by pipelining the results from the Get-WMIObject cmdlet to the Select-Object cmdlet:

 Right off, we can see that this output is a listing, not in tabular format.
 It sure would look nicer if the output was formatted as a table.
 Wait a second… Format?
 Table?
 Verb-Noun?
 Yep, we’ll use the Format-Table cmdlet to change this: